The Theory of Money, Part 28

 Photo by Pixabay on Pexels.com

-Last week, we saw President get his government into the banking business by shifting all his government money into a newly created government-run bank that we are calling First Bank.
+In Part 25, we saw President get his government into the banking business by shifting all of his government money into a newly created government-run bank that we are calling First Bank.
 President also implemented some safeguards to lower the risk of him losing this new revenue stream and his entire government savings in one fell swoop.
-These consisted of establishing a reserve-sharing central bank, establishing a minimum reserve ratio, and also giving himself the authority to suspend banking transactions temporarily in the event of a bank run or other financial emergency.
+These consisted of establishing a specie pool, establishing a minimum reserve ratio, and also giving himself the authority to suspend banking transactions temporarily in the event of a bank run or other financial emergency.

 The Theory of Money, Part 25